ethereum/ethereum-org-website/src/content/learn/index.md

 ## Execution layer upgrades {#execution-layer-upgrades}

-The execution layer is separate from research around consensus.
+Execution layer upgrades are a separate area of research from the consensus layer.
 The goal is to continue to improve and maintain the execution layer of Ethereum while the consensus layer is developed and implemented.

 For more information, see [EthHub’s explainer page about Ethereum 1.x](https://docs.ethhub.io/ethereum-roadmap/ethereum-1.x/)